-If free access to the pies induces public knowledge of pecuniary payoffs, and if it is also public knowledge that subjects maximize their own expected pecuniary payoffs, then the results can be used to test theories of behavior in complete-information versions of the game, which has a unique subgame-perfect equilibrium whose offer and acceptance decisions are easily computed by backward induction.
+can be used to test theories of behavior in complete-information versions of the game, which has a unique subgame-perfect equilibrium whose offer and acceptance decisions are easily computed by backward induction.
 Even if players have privately observed social preferences, the incomplete-information version of the game has a generically unique sequential equilibrium whose strategies are easily computed by backward induction.
-In each case, the subgame-perfect or sequential equilibrium initial offer depends on both the second- and third-round pies, so that the search requirements of equilibrium are mostly independent of preferences.
-From now on I use "subgame-perfect equilibrium" to subsume pecuniary payoff-maximization.
+In each case, the subgame-perfect or sequential equilibrium initial offer depends on both the second- and third-round pies, so that the search requirements of equilibrium are mostly independent of preferences.13 From now on I use "subgame-perfect equilibrium" to include pecuniary payoff-maximization.

-In CJ's baseline treatment, in which subjects untrained except in the mechanics were rewarded according to their payoffs playing the games against each other, subjects' decisions were far from the subgame-perfect equilibrium, replicating the results of previous studies and suggesting that requiring subjects to look up the pies did not significantly affect their decisions.
+In CJ's baseline treatment, in which subjects were rewarded according to their payoffs playing the games against each other, subjects' decisions were far from the subgame-perfect equilibrium, replicating the results of previous studies and suggesting that requiring subjects to look up the pies did not significantly affect their decisions.

 CJ took the analysis a step further by using a model of cognition and search to analyze the search data.
 They first noted that 10% of their baseline subjects never looked at the third-round pie and 19% never looked at the second-round pie.
 Thus, even if those subjects' decisions conform to equilibrium (given some specification of preferences, with or without a social component), they cannot possibly be making equilibrium decisions for the reasons the theory assumes.
-In a non-magical world their compliance with equilibrium cannot be expected to persist beyond sample.
+In a non-magical world, their compliance with equilibrium cannot be expected to persist beyond sample.

-This observation motivates a basic general restriction on how cognition drives search, which anticipating CGCB's term for it I call "Occurrence": If a subject's decision rule depends on a piece of hidden payoff information, then that piece must appear in her/his look-up sequence.
+This observation motivates a basic general restriction on how cognition drives search, which-anticipating CGCB's term for it-I call "Occurrence": If a subject's decision rule depends on a piece of hidden payoff information, then that piece must appear in her/his look-up sequence.
 Occurrence, as a cognitive restriction, goes against GP's proposal, but it is still uncontroversial enough to be widely accepted by theorists.
-In this case at least, the epistemic foundations of equilibrium have implications for the interpretation of decisions it seems hard to justify ignoring.
+In this case at least, the epistemic foundations of equilibrium have implications for the interpretation of decisions it is hard to justify ignoring.